 Showering after Hip Replacement – Step 2: Install Tub Transfer Bench

 If you already have a plastic shower curtain or you have setup your shower curtain, then the next step is to setup and install your tub transfer bench.
+We’ll go over some of the details here, but we go into even more details in a different post about how to install a tub bench.

 The tub transfer bench needs to be installed, so that there is enough room to maintain a slight level of recline.
 A recline is necessary to ensure you stay at 90 degrees of hip flexion or greater throughout the transfer and bathing process.